Databricks Data Engineer Interview (2026)

 Design a medallion architecture (bronze/silver/gold) for a company migrating from a traditional data warehouse to Databricks.

-Bronze: raw ingestion with schema-on-read.
-Silver: cleaned, deduplicated, standardized types.
+Bronze: raw ingestion with schema-on-read via Auto Loader.
+Silver: cleaned, deduplicated, standardized types with data quality expectations.
 Gold: business-level aggregates and feature tables.
-Discuss Delta Live Tables for declarative pipelines, data quality expectations at each layer, and how Unity Catalog provides governance across layers.
+Discuss Delta Live Tables for declarative pipelines, data quality constraints at each layer, and how Unity Catalog provides governance across layers.

 System Design